 During the tour she showed me the one tiny bedroom filled with books, it had always been just her room, her sanctuary.
 Painting on the porch, as she planted flowers and tended the garden, Edward toiled the hours away painting every large square of wood he could find.
 The DeMun neighborhood was perfect for retirement as it afforded them a short walk to the Zoo, the Loop and Forest Park.
 Then Edward started to die slowly, for years on that futon in the living room, the one that never returned to couch status.

-The widow was named Jane, and she is a lovely intelligent woman and avid reader, and she tells me funny stories, laughs about Ed’s womanizing, knowing in the end, she won.
+Jane is a lovely intelligent woman and avid reader, and she tells me funny stories, laughs about Ed’s womanizing, knowing in the end, she won.
 Yes, she had been a student of his, like his ex-wife, but that was well before Jane got married, raised a daughter and had her own separate life.
 They became lovers in their twilight years, a beautiful couple in a tightknit neighborhood.
 Ed had been voted the “Most Handsome” Professor enough times to be considered legendary.

 After the tour Jane took me to the storage room and offered me a giant painting, it was beautiful, and sadly on bicycle, I couldn’t take it.
 What she said next blew my mind.